3-part Christian and Biblical series to discussing sex with your children:

 - Prayer to End Each Lesson

-This is a Biblical guide to help Christian parents explain sex to our children before the world gets to them and twists the values we want.
+This is a Biblical guide to help Christian parents explain sex to our children before the world gets to them and twists the values they should have.

 Changes: 7 Biblical Lessons to Make Sense of Puberty is the 2nd installment in the series of three books for parents to teach children about sexuality!